s5uishida/free5gc_ueransim_ulcl_sample_config/README.md

 ## Changelog (summary)

+- [2025.03.16] Added the information about ULCL limitations in free5GC v4.0.0.
 - [2024.09.18] According to [this](https://github.com/free5gc/free5gc/issues/599#issuecomment-2357448799), the bug in the ULCL function of SMF has been fixed, so updated to go-upf v1.2.3.
 - [2024.09.16] Added a note at the beginning that ULCL can be confirmed using [NextMN-UPF](https://github.com/nextmn/upf) as UPF.
 - [2024.09.15] Updated to free5GC v3.4.3 (2024.09.12) and go-upf v1.2.1 (2023.12.19).